 What does inbound success look like?

 The keys to inbound marketing success are measurement and long-term commitment.
-Inbound Marketing is a long-term strategy, and it requires close monitoring and analysis of your user data to see what is working and how their experience can be improved in a way that leads to more conversions.
+Inbound Marketing is a long-term strategy, and it requires close monitoring and analysis of your user data to see what is working and how the customer journey can be improved in a way that leads to more conversions.
 Over time, your marketing performance gets more efficient and more cost-effective.

 Inbound marketing generally involves the following components: